yingrliu/yingrliu.github.io/index.md

 # About Me

-I am currently a Research Scientist in Facebook Reality Lab (FRL) - CTRL Team [[link]](https://tech.fb.com/inside-facebook-reality-labs-wrist-based-interaction-for-the-next-computing-platform/).
+I am currently a Research Scientist in Facebook Reality Lab (FRL) - CTRL Team <a href="https://tech.fb.com/inside-facebook-reality-labs-wrist-based-interaction-for-the-next-computing-platform/" target="_blank">[link]</a>.
 Prior to Facebook, I earned Phd on Computer Engineering in Stony Brook Univeristy (SBU).
 I concentrates on designing reusable deep generative models for capturing the stochasticity and dynamics of time series.
 Before that, I received Bachelor degree of Automation Control from